samuelaguilera/fresh-forms-for-gravity/readme.txt

 = Embedding methods supported: =

-* WordPress default editor, shortcode or Gutenberg block.
+* **WordPress default editor, shortcode or Gutenberg block**.
 Content of any post type, including pages and custom posts.
-* **ACF** fields of type Text, Text Area, and WYSIWYG.
+* **ACF** fields of type Text, Text Area, and WYSIWYG. **Requires a filter to enable it**, see the FAQ for more details.
 * **Avada**.
 The following elements has been proven to work: Content Boxes, "Gravity Form", Modal, Text Block.
 Other elements could work too, but not tested.
 * **Beaver Builder**.
 It will detect Gravity Forms shortcodes added to a Text Editor module.
 * **Divi**.
 It should work with any of the default modules where you can insert a GF shortcode into the content. e.g. Call To Action, Text, Tabs...